lmscloud-io/moodle-tool_vault/README.md

 ## Site restore with Vault

 - Login as site administrator and navigate to **Site administration > Server > Vault - Site migration**
-- Go to the "Settings" section and **enable restores** on this site.
+- Go to the "Settings" section and check **enable restores** on this site.
-- Enter your **API key** that you received during registration when you performed backup.
+- Enter your **API key** that you received during registration when you performed the backup.
 - In the **"Site restore"** section you will see the list of all backups that are available for you to restore.
-  This list is cached and you can re-fetch it again at any moment to look for the new backups.
+  This list is cached and you can refresh it at any moment to look for new backups.
-- **Choose the backup** you want to restore, execute pre-checks for it to make sure that you have enough disk space and maybe you need to adjust the restore settings.
+- **Choose the backup** you want to restore, execute pre-checks for it to make sure that you have enough disk space and if you need to adjust the restore settings.
 - **Schedule the restore**.
-It will provide you with a link to the restore progress page that can be accessed without authentication.
+You will be provided with a link to the restore progress page that can be accessed without authentication.
 Remember that during restore everything is erased from the database and nobody will be able to login.
-- Remember to check **the restore log** since it may not be possible to send a notification to the person who initiated restore after the restore process has finished because the site configuration will be overridden with the config of the other site.
+- Remember to check **the restore log** since it may not be possible to send a notification to the person who initiated restore after the restore process has finished because the site configuration will be overridden with the config of the backed up site.
-- **After restore** has completed login with the username and password of a user from the backed up site (remember that the users table in the database was replaced).
+- **After restore** has completed, login with the username and password of a user from the backed up site (remember that the users table in the database was replaced).
-- If your site version is higher than the version of the restored site or you have plugins that were not present on the restored site, you will be prompted to **run upgrade** process.
+- If your site version is higher than the version of the restored site or you have plugins that were not present on the restored site, you will be prompted to run the **upgrade process**.
-- If the backed up site had **plugins** that are not present on the restored site, all database tables, settings and files of these plugins will be restored and Moodle will report them as **"Missing from disk"**.
+- If the backed up site had **plugins** that are not present on the restored site, all database tables, settings, and files of these plugins will be restored and Moodle will report them as **"Missing from disk"**.
 You will need to install these plugins code yourself.